ENA (South Korean TV channel)

-ENA is a South Korean nationwide pay television network operated by SkyTV, a broadcasting subsidiary of KT SkyLife.
+ENA is a South Korean nationwide pay television network operated by KT ENA, a broadcasting subsidiary of KT SkyLife.
 ENA programming consists of television series and variety shows.

 History

-Initially launched as SkyHD in September 2003, as part of Skylife channels lineup, its name was changed to HDOne in September 2007, and the channel started broadcasting on other cable TV providers.
-Afterwards, in July 2012, the station's was renamed as Channel N. By that time, its programming carried mainly foreign television series and movies.
-On August 1, 2014, its name was changed from Channel N to Sky Drama, which was aired the Korean dramas replays.
-On March 16, 2020, Sky Drama was renamed as SKY, and on April 29, 2022, SKY changed its channel name to ENA, which the channel made it's availability outside Skylife such as their competitors B tv and U+TV.
+Initially launched as SkyHD in September 2003 as part of Skylife's channel lineup, its name was changed to HDOne in September 2007 and the channel started broadcasting on other cable TV providers.
+The channel was renamed Channel N in July 2012, with programming focused on mainly foreign television series and movies.
+On August 1, 2014 its programming was changed to airing reruns of Korean dramas and its name changed first to Sky Drama, and then on March 16, 2020 to SKY.
+On April 29, 2022, SKY changed its channel name to ENA, which the channel made its availability outside Skylife such as their competitors B tv and U+TV.

-In April 2022, KT Corporation announced the channel rebrand with the aim of transforming the channel into a top brand in Korean pay television.
-Yoon Yong-phil, CEO of SkyTV, said that over the next three years it will create over 30 new drama series for ENA, and over 300 entertainment shows for ENA and channels operated by sky TV.
+KT Corporation announced the channel rebrand in April 2022 with the aim of transforming it into a top brand in Korean pay television.
+SkyTV CEO Yoon Yong-phil said that they would create over 30 new drama series and 300 entertainment shows over the next three years for ENA and channels operated by SkyTV.